 Students should join the student boosters to accrue points towards tickets.
-The more they use them, the more points they acquire and the better their chances of getting to big games become.
+The more they use them, the more points they acquire, and the better their chances of getting to the big games become.
 As for season tickets; the longer you hold them, the earlier you can change your seats to better and better ones.
 Getting to the shady side of the stadium is key particularly for those noon games.
 The Champions Club generally has availability as well as food, alcohol, bathrooms and air conditioning, but and you will undoubtedly pay a premium for these seats.
 There are many ways to get tickets otherwise from StubHub to FSU Athletics.

 What to Wear

+Doak Stadium does have a clear bag policy.
+Find some great ones from Score Gameday bags.
+Use the code HUH15 for a 15% discount.
+Why not have a clear bag that still has style?
 See our blog on hotels and start planning now!
 Demand will increase as FSU starts promoting the sale of tickets for the game.

-Pass on these great tips, tell your friends and like us on Facebook and Instagram.
+Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
+Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.